merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Metagenome processing: single assemblies and annotations

 We used the [anvi'o metagenomic workflow](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow), which makes use of the workflow management tool [snakemake](https://snakemake.readthedocs.io/en/stable/), for high-throughput assembly and annotation of our large dataset.
-The samples from each contributing study were processed using individual workflow runs with similar configurations.
 Here are the most important steps in the workflow that directly impact the downstream analyses:

 * quality filtering of sequencing reads using the [Minoche et al. 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-11-r112) guidelines via the [`illumina-utils` package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066643), specifically the program `iu-filter-quality-minoche`
 * single assembly with [IDBA-UD](https://academic.oup.com/bioinformatics/article/28/11/1420/266973).
 We used all default parameters except that we set the minimum contig length (`--min_contig`) to be 1000